NinevaStudios/nineva-docs/docs/ue-plugins/ble-goodies.md

 android.permission.BLUETOOTH
 android.permission.BLUETOOTH_ADMIN
 android.permission.ACCESS_COARSE_LOCATION
+android.permission.ACCESS_FINE_LOCATION
 ```

-These permissions are added to the manifest by default but `ACCESS_COARSE_LOCATION` is considered a dangerous permission so on Android version 10 and above you will need to explicitly ask for this permission using a built-in UE4 `Request Android Permissions` function.
+These permissions are added to the manifest by default but `ACCESS_FINE_LOCATION` is considered a dangerous permission so on Android version 10 and above you will need to explicitly ask for this permission using a built-in UE4 `Request Android Permissions` function.

 ![](images/ble-goodies/ble_android_permission.png)